bramtechs/vibe-beach/README.md

 ### 🤖 Contributing Rules

 - AI is your friend!
-Human-written code is discouraged.
+Filthy human-written code is discouraged.

 ## 📄 License